SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/servers-and-groups.md

 Monitored computers can have **one of five statuses** in the Administration tab:

-* **Online** – The computer is active and is currently being monitored by SysKit Monitor.
+* **Online** – The computer is active and is currently being monitored by Syskit Monitor.
-* **Offline** – The computer is offline and is being monitored, but SysKit Monitor is not collecting the data because the computer is unreachable.
+* **Offline** – The computer is offline and is being monitored, but Syskit Monitor is not collecting the data because the computer is unreachable.
-* **Unauthorized** – The computer is active and being monitored, but SysKit Monitor is not collecting the data because the appropriate permissions are missing.
+* **Unauthorized** – The computer is active and being monitored, but Syskit Monitor is not collecting the data because the appropriate permissions are missing.
-* **Unknown** – SysKit Monitor is determining the computer status.
+* **Unknown** – Syskit Monitor is determining the computer status.
-* **Disabled** – The computer is not active and is not being monitored by SysKit Monitor.
+* **Disabled** – The computer is not active and is not being monitored by Syskit Monitor.

 The **Type** column displays the computer type, which is automatically assigned to computers during the adding process.
 The type can be **Server, Gateway,** or **Workstation**.